Updated email metrics

 Exporting the data

-Click Publish to download your current selection as a .csv file.
+Click Download Report and select Download as CSV to download your current selection as a .csv file.
 The .csv contains all responses for the selected campaigns, not just those currently visible.

 Once you have made your campaign selection, the Trend Reporting tab shows you the following metrics.